rpgreview/papersandpaychecks/pnp.md

 *A Chimpanzee story*

 A Human Resources manager, who lives in a nearby inner city apartment, has a pet chimp named King Kong.
 A terrible workaholic the manager is known to their work home with them.
 What is less well known is that they're on a prescription of strong anti-anxiety drugs.
 The inevitable has happened and the chimp has gobbled down a handful drugs and is now undergoing a psychotic episode.
-The HR manager has arrived at work, understandably flustered, and appoints the PCs to recover their work laptop, which is now in the chimp's possession.
+The HR manager has arrived at work, understandably flustered, and appoints the PC Workers to recover their work laptop, which is now in the chimp's possession.
 The laptop in question has all employee, tax, and pay records and the HR manager isn't savvy enough to understand the difference between local and network drives.
-If the PCs raise an objection to undertaking the task, they will be pointed to a clause in their job description contract will requires them to undertake "Other duties as required".
+If the PC Workers raise an objection to undertaking the task, they will be pointed to a clause in their job description contract will requires them to undertake "Other duties as required".

 Arriving at the apartment tower, the chimp has attracted quite a crowd.
 It has thrown all the furniture  out of the apartment on to the streets below.
 This includes a sofa, a bed, and even a fridge, just to give a sense of its strength.
 It is now standing on the balcony with the laptop tucked under its arm making quite a racket.
 Attempts to take on the chimp directly on the balcony will see a character converted to street pizza.
 Observant characters will notice that on street level there is a store that sells drones.
 Piloting these towards the chimp will cause it to climb higher up the apartment block, re-enacting the famous final scene of its namesake.